yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 === Via Asus web interface ===
 /!\ '''For some people upgrading via the web interface works, for some it doesn't.
 Trying won't break the router, the web interface just might not accept the OpenWrt firmware image.''' /!\

 It might be possible to use manufacturers own web interface to download OpenWrt into the router.
-It has been reported that [http://downloads.openwrt.org/whiterussian/rc5/bin/openwrt-brcm-2.4-jffs2-4MB.trx this image] (Whiterussian-rc5, jffs2, 4MB) was accepted by the web interface.  ~-Comment: From which webinterface, from asus fw version 1.9.6.9?-~
+It has been reported that [http://downloads.openwrt.org/whiterussian/rc5/bin/openwrt-brcm-2.4-jffs2-4MB.trx this image] (Whiterussian-rc5, jffs2, 4MB) was accepted by the web interface.  ~-Comment: From which webinterface, from asus fw version 1.9.6.9?
+Comment: it does at least NOT work to upgrade from the web interface versions 1.9.6.9 and 1.9.7.0.-~

 === Using diag mode and tftp ===
 /!\ '''After tftp upload is complete, DON'T reboot (replug) too early!
 It might brick your router.''' /!\